Skip to main content

 This is also a system administration task.

-You'll need shell access to run most of these tests, or access to the Continuous Integration infrastructure, or be in physical possession of the POSTman suite (described in the next paragraph).
+You'll need shell access to run most of these tests, or access to the Continuous Integration infrastructure, or be in physical possession of the Postman suite (described below).

 Of course, you need valid mDIS credentials, too.